 Would you believe this was my first time seeing Weezer live?
 Considering how long they’ve been around, I really shouldn’t have stayed away this long.

-“The last time we played here was in 1994; we opened for Material Issue,” Rivers Cuomo said.
+“The last time we played here was in 1994; we opened for Material Issue,” Rivers Cuomo said at one point during the unique show.
 “We were unsure of the future.
 Now, 20 years later, we’re finally headlining.”

 They even invited Thao Nguyen, from San Francisco favorites Thao and the Get Down Stay Down, to sing on one of the songs.The new album performance was a bit uneven (some songs are clearly better than others), and I would have loved to hear a couple more of the hits in an electric setting.
 But otherwise, it was a fun performance for the fans that preferred to see something out of the ordinary.